mjml/activewatch/README.md

 ActiveWatch
 ===========

-ActiveWatch lets you manage a folder of related files destined for separate filesystems/VMs/containers/machines.
+ActiveWatch lets you manage a folder of related files for deployment to separate filesystems/VMs/containers/machines.
-This consolidates deployment of configuration files, cryptographic keys, and other "systems admin" files that would otherwise be scattered across a filesystem or across several machines.
+When a watched file is saved, it triggers a set of actions such as secure-copy (```scp```), raw commands, and shell scripts.

+These scripts automate your workflow so that the automation happens seamlessly as you work on your files on a local machine.
+This allows you to manage versioning and deployment of files for several machines under a single folder.

-It provides a command-line tool and user daemon that deploys files and run commands on files automatically as you are working on them on your local system.
+ActiveWatch provides a command-line tool ```aw``` with a user daemon that handles the event dispatch and secure copy handling.
-As soon as you save a file, the ActiveWatch daemon runs scripts and copies files immediately using a list of file patterns and response actions that you define.

-Now you can manage and version all the files in your home cluster, cloud cluster, router, and web server all from a single folder.
+The command line tool lets you specify patterns and responses directly from the command line, simplifying development.

 Command Usage